Q: Which Allwinner H3 Boards it works on?

 - common USB devices (kb/mouse/flash etc., if you have something that doesn't work, join us on IRC and report/ask)

 Q: What is currently not supported by your Android image?

-A: Some Bluetooth devices are not supported, while most dongles should work, some may still have problems.
+A: Some Bluetooth devices are not supported, while most dongles should work, some may still have problems (please report any issues).

 Q: Am I going crazy or does the resolution seem to reset to 720p when I reboot?

 A: Breathe easy friend, you are not crazy!
 This seems to be a bug which we have not yet figured out how to resolve.